tamhanepd/tamhanepd.github.io/_pages/cv.md

 ### June 2023 – August 2023
 - Implemented data cleaning and preprocessing procedures with Pandas and Python for industrial facility data ensuring high data quality and eliminating inconsistencies.
 - Utilized ML and deep learning techniques using Scikit-learn and PyTorch to develop fault detection models.
- -Conducted in-depth data analysis and feature engineering, identifying key patterns and relevant features to improve model’s performance.
+- Conducted in-depth data analysis and feature engineering, identifying key patterns and relevant features to improve model’s performance.

 ## Postdoc | University of Waterloo, Canada
 ### February 2023 – August 2023